Nikitas Theodoropoulos

 • Multi-agent interaction and communication

-• Language evolution
+• Language emergence and evolution

-Sort CV
+Short CV

 I graduated with a BSc & MSc in Electrical and Computer Engineering from the National Technical University of Athens (NTUA).
-I completed my thesis at the Artificial Intelligence and Learning Systems lab (AILS) supervised by Prof. Giorgos Stamou.
-In our research we investigated language modeling with human-like data constraints of at most 100 million words, as part of the 2024 BabyLM Challenge.
+I completed my thesis at the Artificial Intelligence and Learning Systems Lab (AILS), supervised by Prof. Giorgos Stamou.
+In our research, we investigated language modeling with human-like data constraints of at most 100 million words, as part of the 2024 BabyLM Challenge.

 More about me